Node Inputs

 When To Use

-This node is incredibly versatile and can be used whenever there’s a need to run arbitrary Python code within a flow.
-It allows for flexible inputs and outputs, meaning it can be adapted to perform a wide range of tasks that require custom Python code execution.
+This node is incredibly versatile and can be used whenever there’s a need to run arbitrary Python or JavaScript code within a flow.
+It allows for flexible inputs and outputs, meaning it can be adapted to perform a wide range of tasks that require custom code execution.
 This could be anything from data manipulation, calling external APIs, complex calculations, or conditionally handling information based on inputs provided to the node.

 It’s especially useful in scenarios where existing nodes do not meet your requirements, and you need a quick, customizable solution that doesn’t require developing a new node from scratch.
-Use this node to embed Python scripts that extend the functionality of your flows, making them more powerful and tailored to your specific needs.
+Use this node to embed Python or JavaScript scripts that extend the functionality of your flows, making them more powerful and tailored to your specific needs.